In or out of the House, John Dingell was at home on Twitter

 DETROIT (AP) — Right up until the end, John Dingell wouldn’t go down without a fight — or a tweet.

-The longest-serving member of Congress in American history, who died on Thursday at 92, boasted more than 250,000 followers on the account he started in 2010.
+The longest-serving member of Congress in American history, who died on Thursday at age 92, boasted more than 250,000 followers on the account he started in 2010.
 After his wife, current Rep. Debbie Dingell, tweeted Wednesday — the day before he died — that she was home with him and they had “entered a new phase” as he was receiving hospice care, news stories proliferated.

 Well wishes poured in.
 John Dingell even gained about 4,000 followers over the course of the day.
 Still, he said in a tweet later Wednesday that he was grateful, but not giving up.